Richardson Highway: Roadhouses

 Due to the rugged nature of the early highway, roadhouses were built every 15-20 miles.
 These ranged from a tents on platforms to properly built cabins with separated rooms.
 Most were heated by woodstoves and sourced water from nearby lakes or streams.
 Food ranged from bleak to scrumptious, depending on nearby game availability and gardens at each outpost.
 Hay and water for horses were also provided.
-Around 30 roadhouses existed, but this would change each year as they route of the highway changed and business would open and close.
+Around 30 roadhouses existed at one time, but this would change each year as they route of the highway changed and business would open and close.

+As the quality of the road increased and therefore the distance traveled in a day, the number of open roadhouses decreased.
+When the automobile was introduced, travel became even faster, further decreasing the number of open roadhouses.
+By the 1920s, many roadhouses were used for other activities, such as hunting or were tourist focused.